dcdillon/dqtx/README.md

 QTextIconFactory has static functions for creating QIcons from arbitrary text.
 It fits the text into the specified size and creates a QIcon.

 #### QAppIndicator ![AppIndicator](images/appindicator.png)
-QAppIndicator is a wrapper for libappindicator that allows you to easily, and within Qt paradigms, create AppIndicators for Unity.
+QAppIndicator is a wrapper for libappindicator that allows you to easily (and using Qt paradigms) create AppIndicators for Unity.

 #### QIconTheme
 QIconTheme creates a temporary icon theme with the icons and names that you give it.
 These can then be accessed by classes that require icons from a theme (e.g. QAppIndicator).